Twisted coupled wire model for a moir\'e sliding Luttinger liquid

 We can estimate the effective $y$ direction hopping energy of a moir\'e wire in \cref{fig:1}(b) by $\widetilde{t}_\parallel=\pi v_F/a_y$, using the fact that $\pi/a_y$ is the half Brillouin zone size in the $y$ direction.
 The effective hopping across two nearest moir\'e wires can be estimated by $\widetilde{t}_\perp=v_F\Delta q_y$, which is the energy scale inducing the Fermi surface dispersion of width $\Delta q_y$.
 Therefore, the anisotropy of effective coupled moir\'e wires in \cref{fig:2}(c) is also equal to

 The smaller $\widetilde{t}_\perp/\widetilde{t}_\parallel$ is, the more quasi-1D in $y$ direction the moir\'e band is.

 \emph{Interaction effect.} We now add electron-electron interaction to the model, and examine the emerging SLL physics in the moir\'e scale.
 The emergent quasi-1D moir\'e bands in the above model provide fertile ground for interaction induced correlations.
-In the microscopic lattice scale, we consider a generic \emph{spin-independent} screened repulsive interaction between two electrons with distance $\br$ (both intralayer and interlayer):
+In the microscopic lattice scale, we consider a generic \emph{spin-independent} anisotropic screened repulsive interaction between two electrons with distance $\br$ (both intralayer and interlayer):

-In a 2D Thomas-Fermi screening model of Coulomb interaction, a screening length can be estimated to be $r_0=\frac{2\pi\epsilon_r\epsilon_0\hbar^2}{\text{e}^2 m}\sim 1$nm for dielectric constant $\epsilon_r\approx 10$ (which is approximately the value for WTe$_2$\cite{Domozhirova2019}), where $\text{e}$ is the electric charge.
-For low carrier densities we are concerned, the interaction energy scale is usually larger than the electron kinetic energy, and the Thomas-Fermi would overestimate the screening.
-For interaction $U$ one order larger than $E_F$ which we will consider, we expect the screening to be one order smaller, thus we take the screening length $r_0=10$nm.
-We leave the microscopic interaction $U$ as a tuning parameter.
-For reference, $V_I(r_0)\sim\frac{\text{e}^2}{4\pi\epsilon_0 r_0}$ yields a $U$ of order $0.5$eV.
+In a 2D Thomas-Fermi screening model of Coulomb interaction, the screening length is estimated as $r_0=\frac{2\pi\epsilon_r\epsilon_0\hbar^2}{\text{e}^2 m}$ along a direction with effective mass $m$, where $\text{e}$ is the electric charge.
+Along the $x$-~direction, taking $\epsilon_r\approx 10$ (which is approximately the value for WTe$_2$\cite{Domozhirova2019}), and effective mass $m=0.38m_e$, one arrives at a screening length $x_0\sim 1$nm.
+The quasi-1D nature (along the $x$ direction) of the microscopic system gives heavier effective masses (by approximately one order of magnitude) along the $y$ and $z$ directions, so we take $y_0=5$nm, $z_0=10$nm.
+We note that for low carrier densities with which we are concerned, the bare interaction energy scale is likely larger than the electron kinetic energy, so the Thomas-Fermi model may overestimate the screening.
+Nevertheless, as a model study, we fix $x_0$, $y_0$, and $z_0$ as above, and leave the microscopic interaction $U$ as a tuning parameter.
+For reference, taking $V_I(x_0,0,0)\sim\frac{\text{e}^2}{4\pi\epsilon_0 x_0}$ yields a $U$ of order $5$eV.

 For a 1D moir\'e wire, the electrons with interaction becomes a Luttinger liquid with spin-charge separation.
-The charge Luttinger parameter is given by \cite{Fisher1997,Giamarchi2003}
+The charge Luttinger parameter $g_{\text{eff}}$ and spin Luttinger parameter $g_{\text{eff},s}$ are given by \cite{Fisher1997,Giamarchi2003}